10 Truly Unique Gifts for Dad

 3. Kids’ Art

 Kids’ art is always charming, but it can look totally chic when styled in the right frame.
-(Nate Berkus approves of framing kids’ art as interior decor, and the man is never wrong.)
 If you have small kids, frame their art as a gift for their grandparents.
 Another option is to frame one of your throwbacks for a nostalgic gift - think a homemade greeting card you made for your dad when you were eight.

 For kids’ art, we recommend a clean poster frame like Irvine Slim or Mercer Slim.
 Our American Hardwoods Collection is also a total winner.
 (Again, we suggest a float mount for any art with textured edges or even a tentative cursive signature in the corner.)